Tay Lab

 Postdoctoral Positions

-PhD Positions
+PhD Positions & MS (research track)

-Graduate school applications should go through any of the training programmes offered at Boston University (BU).
-We do not address direct inquiries during the application process.
-Candidates for lab rotations and research positions are only considered after they have accepted the offer from a training programme.
-International applicants with fellowships must also apply through any of the graduate programmes at BU.
-All applicants may mention their interest in our lab in their application package.
+Graduate school applications should go through Boston University (BU).
+We do not address direct inquiries during the application period.
+Kindly reach out to the programme directors of your department of interest if you have any questions and refrain from emailing the PI.
+International applicants with fellowships must apply through BU to be considered.
+All applicants may mention their interest in our lab in their application package without the PI's consent.

 Undergraduate Research Positions

-Recruitment for undergraduate freshmen, sophomores, and juniors for directed study (e.g., research for credit, UROP, Honours thesis) typically takes place in the spring.
+Recruitment for undergraduate freshmen, sophomores, and juniors (in their 1st semester only) for directed study takes place on a rolling basis.
+Directed study includes research for credit, UROP, Honours/Senior thesis, and Senior Design Project.
 A minimum commitment of 2 consecutive semesters is required.
 Students should fulfil ≥16 hours of training per week during the spring and fall semesters and ≥20 hours per week in the summer.
-Applicants are shortlisted based on grades achieved in STEM courses at BU.
-Candidates for UROP and Honours thesis must have trained in our lab for at least 1 semester.
+Applicants are shortlisted for a 4-week probation period based on grades of B+ and better in STEM subjects at BU.
+Recruitment is determined after completing the probation.